pwall567/kjson-core/README.md

 the human-readable node name, the expected type, the actual value and an optional key (as described [above](#jsonexception)).

-The `JSONIncorrectTypeException` constructor takes the following parameters:
+The `JSONTypeException` constructor takes the following parameters:

 | Name       | Type         | Default  | Description                               |
 |------------|--------------|----------|-------------------------------------------|